What is a beta test?

 Public Betabound Exclusives are partnerships with startup product developers to host their beta test within our platform.
 Unlike our private Betabound Exclusives, you can join these tests right away.
 Plus, these public tests are managed by the product’s developers themselves, and your involvement is totally up to you.
 Since there’s no application process to join these beta tests, you get to choose how much time and effort you contribute as a tester.
 Your performance in these public beta tests is tracked by our team, so doing a great job here will increase the likelihood that you’ll get picked for our private Betabound Exclusives (the beta tests you have to apply to).

-How do I sign up to be a beta tester?
+How do I sign up to be a tester?

 Each opportunity on our site has a button that will take you directly to a specific company’s recruitment/sign-up page.
 Betabound members get early and exclusive access to some opportunities.
 To become a member, simply sign up and complete a profile.

-Does it cost anything to be a beta tester or Betabound member?
+Does it cost anything to be a tester or Betabound member?

-Do I get paid to be a beta tester?
+Do I get paid to be a tester?

-There is no cash payment to be a beta tester — all of our testers are volunteers.
+There is no cash payment to be a tester — all of our testers are volunteers.
 Companies cannot expect your feedback to be honest and reliable if you’re being paid to give it, especially since the point of the beta test is to get unbiased and honest feedback.
 However, many companies do give incentives (products, gift cards, t-shirts, etc.) to testers that provide high-quality, helpful feedback.
-Every test will be different, but if we know the incentive for the opportunity we’ll note it in the post!
+Every test will be different!
 Besides, the rewarding perks of being a Betabounder far outweigh just getting cash.

 Are there any personal requirements (experience, location, etc)?